zen-browser/docs/content/guides/live-editing.md

 	 - **Note:** You can use the **Inspect** button  ![[inspect.png]] to hover over and select elements on the page.
 This allows you to learn about the `id`, `class`, or other attributes of elements, which you can then target in your `userChrome.css` file.
 1. To apply your changes, save the file by clicking **Save** or by pressing `Ctrl + S`.

-> [!tip]
+> [!warning]
 >  If a style does not apply as expected, try adding the `!important` keyword at the end of the CSS rule.
 This forces the browser to apply the style regardless of any other existing styles.

-> [!Notes]
+> [!tip]
+> If you wish to edit pop-ups or menus that automatically hide, be sure to enable the `Disable Popup Auto-Hide` option from the Browser Toolbox settings menu ( ⋯ button )

->Any changes you make to the `userChrome.css` file will be applied immediately to Zen Browser.
+Any changes you make to the `userChrome.css` file will be applied immediately to Zen Browser.
->Use this file to customize various UI elements, such as colors, fonts, and layout.
+Use this file to customize various UI elements, such as colors, fonts, and the layout.

->You can use this guide to help you [[themes-marketplace| create your Zen theme and publish it.]]
+You can use this guide to help you [[themes-marketplace| create your Zen theme and publish it.]]

 ---